angwar-g/idpdeeptech/README.md

 | `5_edges.json` | Edges + functional-space classification | no |
 | `network.html` | Interactive pyvis visualisation | — |

 The two LLM steps (1 and 3) are the slow ones.
-Both save incrementally after each page (PDFs) or each URL (sites), so a mid-run crash keeps prior work on disk.
+Both save incrementally after each page (PDFs) or each URL (sites), so Ctrl+C or a mid-run crash keeps prior work on disk — exactly what `-s` and `-i` exist to recover from.

 ---